defisaver/defisaver-sdk/ACTIONS.md

 - vaultId <code>VaultId</code>
 - amount <code>string</code>
-- from <code>EthAddress</code> - DAI will be transferred from this address
+- from <code>EthAddress</code> - DAI will be sent from this address
 - mcdManager <code>EthAddress</code>

 <a name="MakerSupplyAction"></a>